NielErykDeTorres004/HPQC/week2/README.md

 | C        | 0.000079s | 0.007s   |
 | Python   | 0.000095s | 0.035s   |

 This was the most interesting result.
 Python looks about 4x slower externally but internally the two are nearly identical.
 Almost all of that difference is just interpreter startup (~0.03s) which is basically fixed regardless of what the program actually does.
-So Python isnt really slower at file I/O, it just looks that way when you time the whole process from outside.
+So Python isn,t really slower at file I/O, it just looks that way when you time the whole process from outside.

 ---